Paid for pigging out: Get flown to Las Vegas to review buffets

-You can get paid to do what you do best at some of Las Vegas’ most decadent and option-filled buffets.
+You can get paid to do what you do best at some of Las Vegas’ most decadent and option-filled buffets, KTLA sister station WXIN reports.

 Time2play will pay someone $500 to eat their way through four casino buffets (The Bellagio, Caesars Palace, The Cosmopolitan of Las Vegas, Wynn Las Vegas) and review them for its website.